 (1) Single Family v.
 Multi-Family Needs; Owner Occupied v.
-Tenant.
+Tenant

-HCD will implement a suite of housing recovery programs to address the unmet recovery need in the HUD MID areas: an Owner-Occupied Housing Replacement and Elevation Program focused on MHUs only (MHU), and a Multifamily Housing Program (DR-ACCEL).
+HCD will implement a suite of housing recovery programs to address the unmet recovery need in the HUD MID areas: a Manufactured Housing Replacement and Elevation Program focused on MHUs in Mobilehome Parks only, and a Disaster Recovery Multifamily Housing Program.
 Further details are provided in this Action Plan in the Housing Recovery Programs section.